sibisiphumuza/FirstDataDrivenFramework/README.md

-# SeleniumJavaFrameworkDemo
+# Data-Driven Framework

- End-to-end Selenium Java Framework Basic, step-by-step How to Giude.
+Using excel file to store a locator.